elite-lang/EliteOld/doc/manual/DesignManual.md

 ## Lexical Analysis and Parsing

 To make a simple lexical analyzer, we used Flex[^3], same as Lex, an unix utility for generating lexical analyzer that perform pattern-matching on text.
-It reads the Lex configuration file and generate C/C++ code which can be compile to a lexical analyzer library and has approximately the same high performance as hand-written analyzer.
+It reads the Lex configuration file and generate C/C++ code which can be compiled to a lexical analyzer library and has approximately the same high performance as hand-written analyzer.

 A basic Lex configuration file has three parts which are splited by `%%`: